hughlaw/colmcille2021/documentation/README.md

 ### Adding a new post
 To add a new blog post you need to first log in to the admin interface.
 This is located at: www.turascolmcille.org/admin
-You will need to log in using your email address (firstname@turascolmcille.org) and the password you used when you originally signed in to the blog - this should have been created when you clicked the link in your welcome email.
+You will need to log in using the admin email address (admin@turascolmcille.org) - you will have been provided with the admin password separately.

 ![login screen](./screenshots/login.png)